juliogomez/docker_cheatsheet/README.md

 cd ./resources/4-Networking_Container
 ```

-2.- Check the script to find out your container's IP address.
+2.- Check the script code that will show your container's IP address.

 ```
 cat ./www/cgi-bin/ip
 ```

-3.- Check the existing Dockerfile.
+3.- Check the existing `Dockerfile`.

 ```
 cat Dockerfile
 ```

-4.- Build the image.
+4.- Build the image (don't forget the _period sign_ at the end of the command).

 ```
 docker build -t <your_docker_id>/containerip .
 ```

-5.- Run the container that offers its service in TCP port 8000 (but not available from the host!).
+5.- Run the container that offers its service in TCP port 8000 (please notice it won't be available from the host).

 ```
 docker run -d --name myapp <your_docker_id>/containerip